RIGHT HANDED PITCHER

 McPherson was slated to open the season in AAA, but his velocity dropped to the mid-80s in spring training and he was placed on the disabled list with shoulder soreness.
 He eventually made it to Altoona around mid-season and got hit slightly harder than before, but showed his command was fine with a 9:1 K:BB ratio.
 He moved up to AAA for three very strong starts, then the Pirates brought him to the majors in late August.
 He pitched very well in seven relief appearances, then made three starts at the end of the season.
 He struggled a little in the first two before throwing six shutout innings against the Reds in his last start.
 Overall, he continued his strong walk and K rates, but his ERA did benefit from a high strand rate.
 His fastball sat around 93.

 McPherson had some shoulder problems during the off-season, but came to camp to compete for a spot in the rotation.
 He got bombed in his last several starts, though, and opened the season in Indianapolis.
 He made two starts and struggled, badly in the second one, and went on the disabled list.
 Ultimately, he had to have Tommy John surgery.

 The Pirates drew criticism from some fans when they added McPherson to the 40-man roster in 2010, but the move showed that minor league stats don’t always tell the whole story.
 McPherson’s numbers in low A that year weren’t dominant and he was a little old for the level, but the Pirates judged correctly that he had more ability than the stats showed.
-Unfortunately, he probably won’t pitch in 2014 until mid-season.
-He also won’t have any options left unless the Pirates are able to get a fourth one for him, but they should be able to do so after he missed essentially all of 2013.
+Unfortunately, the Tommy John surgery interrupted his progress.
+The Pirates designated him for assignment during their post-season roster moves and he opted for free agency, but he signed a minor league deal with them in December.
+He probably won’t be ready to pitch until mid-season.
+If he recovers fully, he could figure into the team’s plans in 2015.